TheLucasMoore/thelucasmoore.github.io/_posts/2016-07-24-Publishing-Slack-Integrations.markdown

 title: How to Publish Slack App Integrations
 author: Lucas Moore
 ---
-I'm got interested in [building Slack Bots](http://dev.thelucasmoore.com/2016/07/11/Building-Slack-Bots-with-Node.html) after discovering the [Hubot](https://github.com/github/hubot) framework a few weeks ago.
+I got interested in [building Slack Bots](http://dev.thelucasmoore.com/2016/07/11/Building-Slack-Bots-with-Node.html) after discovering the [Hubot](https://github.com/github/hubot) framework a few weeks ago.
 It was simple to start building an integration for my own Slack channel using a little CoffeeScript with Hubot.

 I decided I wanted to build and publish a bot to integrate with other folk's channels, which started to get complex quite quickly.
 After a few days of learning Node and Express, as well as the ins and outs of a few APIs, Mewsic was finally born!

 ![mewsic](/assets/mewsic.gif)
 (it's a mew-based music bot... get it?)

 <a href="https://mewsic.herokuapp.com" target="_blank">Mewsic</a> is a bot that instantly pulls information from four different music APIs.
 You can read about all that on the <a href="https://mewsic.herokuapp.com" target="_blank">Mewsic Heroku Page</a>, so I won't repeat myself here.
 I ventured into undocumented territory that had no blog posts or API documentation to rely on.
 So, for your benefit, here's what I learned.
-There's a video at the bottom of the post showing installation and use of Mewsic, too.
+There's a video at the bottom of the post showing the installation and use of Mewsic, too.

 ## Node + Express == Best Friends

 In school, I learned the Rails + JavaScript stack.
 I absolutely love JavaScript's power, so delving into an all-JavaScript stack was lots of fun.
 No CoffeeScript to rely on either, just pure ol' JS.
 Node has a lot of great features, like package management with NPM.
-Installing and using Express was a relatively simple learning curve.
+Installing and using Express was a relatively easy learning curve.

 Express runs a minimal server and allows for GET and POST requests to handled right in the file.
 Por ejemplo: